Click on a topic to see the list of frequently asked questions.

 To find a provider in MEM’s network, use this lookup tool through our medical network partner, CorVel.

 Transitional duty allows injured employees to transition back to work safely and successfully by modifying their job duties.
 The employee enjoys the self-esteem that comes from working and may be able to return to full salary, while the employer is able to curb claims costs.
+Learn more about a return to work program.

 Yes, absolutely.
 This helps you stay up-to-date on an employee’s progress.
 More importantly, it shows that you care and keeps the employee in the loop, which are critical parts of the recovery process.